Agnes Burrell Kerrison1

 F, #27505, b.
 25 November 1839, d.
 6 July 1872

 Hon.
-Meriel Leicester Warren was born on 25 November 1839.1 She was the daughter of George Fleming Warren, 2nd Baron De Tabley of Tabley House and Catharina Barbara de Salis-Soglio.1 She married Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst, son of Lt.-Col. Hon.
-Thomas Seymour Bathurst and Julia Hankey, on 31 January 1862 at Tabley Chapel, Great Budworth, Cheshire, England.1 She died on 6 July 1872 at age 32.1 She was buried at Valley End, Chobham, Surrey, England.1
+Meriel Leicester Warren was born on 25 November 1839.1 She was the daughter of George Fleming Warren, 2nd Baron de Tabley of Tabley House and Catharina Barbara de Salis.1 She married Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst, son of Lt.-Col. Hon.
+Thomas Seymour Bathurst and Julia Hankey, on 31 January 1862 at Tabley Chapel, Great Budworth, Cheshire, EnglandG.1 She died on 6 July 1872 at age 32.1 She was buried at Valley End, Chobham, Surrey, EnglandG.1

 Her married name became Bathurst.